Police Officer

 Academy classes are held monthly.

-While in the Academy, do I live there?
+When in the Academy, do I live there?

 How long is the academy training?